Temp1231112/BStf/untitled.md

 Great!

-But, it’s funny thing, getting into this spot here now, was actually very exciting.
+But, it’s a funny thing, getting into this spot here now, was actually very exciting.

 Now when starting, my adrenaline level is already high, I’m feeling warm, like something is warming me up.
-The heart’s pumping rate is accelerated a little, my toes… yes, at this time toes, are tensed… And the mind is excited.
+The heart’s pumping rate is accelerated a little, my toes… yes, at this time my toes are tensed… And the mind is excited.

 Yep, I’m starting…

 The beef I got in front of me is amazing.
 It’s big, well done, properly grilled… Looking like the perfect fulfillment for me.
 I have been waiting for this beef here for a long, long time.
-I’ve been hoping for this happening… since the whole thing last failed.
+I’ve been hoping for this to happen… since the whole thing last failed.

-I have the best ever company, now taking the first bit of her beef.
-We are smiling, looking at each other as putting the piece of meat into the mouth, both at the same time.
+I have the best ever company, now taking the first bite of her beef.
+We are smiling, looking at each other as putting the piece of meat into our mouths, both at the same time.

-It makes us laughing.
+It makes laugh.
 We are still looking at each other now cutting the next piece.
-And for sure, anyone seeing us would thing that we have just fallen in love.
+And for sure, anyone seeing us would think that we have just fallen in love.

-To be honest, coming here, was the most ever exciting go ever into the restaurant.
+To be honest, coming here, was the most ever exciting go ever into a restaurant.
 We were both so excited that we were laughing at it and ridiculing ourselves.

-At the same time when she is giving a little piece of meat for the doggie, I’m thinking of arriving here.
-In practice, somehow as challenging the destiny, we did all exactly in the same way than the last time.
-The time which ended into a chaos, shootout, rifting apart from each other, and finally into a longtime separation… too long time…
+At the same time when she is giving a little piece of meat for the doggie, I’m thinking of how we arrived here.
+In practice, somehow like challenging destiny, we did all exactly in the same way as last time.
+The time which ended in chaos, a shootout, rifting us apart from each other, and finally into a longtime separation… too of a time…

 So, now, we parked the van into exactly the same spot.
-In a parking area where the large passenger planes, are landing to the Malaga’s airport, descending only a few tens of meters above you.
+In a parking area where the large passenger planes are landing into Malaga’s airport, descending only a few tens of meters above you.

 We waited until the next plane came, approaching, coming closer, and finally passing by very close above us, so close that it almost looks dangerous.
 Yes, of course, it’s completely harmless and safe, but they come very close, anyway.

 And then when we were walking into the restaurant, into the very same restaurant we were going to go last time.
 We were expecting something to happen, attackers to appear and the same horrible things to happen.

-But at this time, we were able to reach the restaurant, able to order the portion we wanted to have last time… And this time we also got the portion.
-And now, it’s maybe the sweetest and the most peaceful moment here, being very precious between us, ever.
+But this time, we were able to reach the restaurant, able to order the portion we wanted to have last time… And this time we also got the portion.
+And now, it’s maybe the sweetest and the most peaceful moment here, being very precious between between us, ever.
 And the whole thing, excitement, makes us laugh.

-Eating big beefs at the terrace, still laughing, when putting the third piece of meat into the mouth, again at the same time, looking at each other, smiling…
+Eating big beefs at the terrace, still laughing, when putting the third piece of meat into my mouth, again at the same time, looking at each other, smiling…

 There is a sudden gunfire burst towards us.
 And the best I can shout out loud is:

-“Shit!”
+    - Shit!

 Someone is attacking us, firing with the machine guns, and the second thing I say is:

-“Again?”
+    - Again?

 At the same time when scooting onto the floor, I see how Rosa does the same.
 She grabs the dog and jumps down to the floor, a few meters away from me.
 I grab the handgun under my belt, instinctively, and only a few seconds later I’m already responding to the gunfire.

-With the first three bullets I hit one attacker riding on a motocross bike, and he falls down the bike continuing its way towards us.
-But it crashes against the chairs and tables, stopping there about ten meters from us.
+With the first three bullets I hit one attacker riding on a motocross bike, and he falls down, the bike continuing its way towards us.
+But it crashes against the chairs and tables, stopping there about ten meters away from us.

 This is crazy, I think.
 They are attacking in the broad daylight, lots of people around, walking, eating, just enjoying….
-And the attackers are putting everybody here into a life danger.
+And the attackers are putting everybody here into life danger.
 There are tens of the people in this and the closest restaurants.
-Children, women, men… all are in a serious life threatening danger now.
+Children, women, men… are all in serious life threatening danger now.

-But when realizing that it might be actually what the mercenaries are doing on purpose, a case of another “terrorist attack”...
+But when realizing that it might actually be what the mercenaries are doing on purpose, a case of another “terrorist attack”...
 And that they are possibly also targeting the people as well as us.
-And even though their primary target is to kill me, their idea, possibly, is to kill many others too…
+Even though their primary target is to kill me, their idea, possibly, is to kill many others too…

 So, I think, that I’ll have to do something.

 It’s a massive chaos here, the people running and trying to find cover, trying to find some safe spot, or just trying to run away.
-Horrible screaming,
+Horrible screaming.

 Being unable to spot all the attackers, to even know how many they are, to make quick plans to react and respond, I yell to Rosa: